(Please note that this information below may change.)

 8. I am a journalism major.
 Do I need to pursue a bachelor’s degree in the health sciences to apply?

-No; however, an undergraduate degree earned at a regionally accredited U.S. institution is required (regardless of major), as well as the required prerequisites.
+No; however, a baccalaureate or graduate degree earned at a regionally accredited U.S. or Canadian institution is required (regardless of major), as well as the required prerequisites.

 9. I completed my baccalaureate degree in a foreign institution.
 Will you evaluate my application?